MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/opening-the-default-message-store.md

 - COM
 ms.assetid: 670fb896-9aaf-4a96-83f7-76237409e956
 description: "Last modified: July 23, 2011"
 ---

-# Opening the Default Message Store
+# Opening the default message store

 **Applies to**: Outlook

 In any particular session, one message store acts as the default message store.
 A default message store has the following characteristics: